Mro Rora Weaving Tour

 Learn How to Weave

-On a traditional Backstrap Loom.
-Master Pin Ei Nwe has been weaving since she a teenager and loves to pass her amazing skills on.
-Pin Ei Nwe will give you a 2 hour lesson where she will show you how to make the “Warp”, and how to weave a few simple designs or some more complex ones depending on your level of skill or interest.
+With a traditional Backstrap Loom, Master Pin Ei Nwe has been weaving since she a teenager and loves to pass on her amazing skill.
+Pin Ei Nwe will give you a 2 hour lesson where she will show you how to make the “Warp”, and how to weave a few simple designs or more complex ones, depending on your level of skill or interest.
 The lesson cost is 15,000 MMK and includes all materials.